 Here are other points for your child to consider:

 - Be polite and don’t interrupt the service.

 - When the weekly sacrament (similar but different from the Christian’s celebration of communion or the Lord’s Supper) is passed, don’t partake.
 Only those who are baptized into the Mormon Church (beginning at the age of 8) are allowed to participate.
 According to the official Church Handbook of Instructions, “Although the sacrament is for Church members, the bishopric should not announce that it will be passed to members only, and nothing should be done to prevent nonmembers from partaking of the sacrament” (Church Handbook of Instructions, 1998, p.
 28).
 Therefore, no announcement will be made, which is something your child should be told before going to the service.

 - Be a good witness and listen to what is being said.

 - Bring your Bible.
 Your friend will probably bring their “Quad” which contains all four LDS written scriptures.

 - Think about the differences between what your friend is learning and what you believe is true.

 - If you are invited to share during the Sunday School time, ask questions rather than immediately sharing your opinion.
-Most likely your Mormon friend and others are curious what you think about their church or what is being taught.
+Most likely your Mormon friend and others are curious about what you think about their church or what is being taught.
 By asking questions, you can clarify what your friends believe, even if it differs from official church teaching.
-And, if they ask what you believe, by all means share your beliefs with the curious friend and the class.
+And, if they ask what you believe, by all means, share your beliefs with the curious friend and the class.